zanettanorris/Product-Inventory-Lab/instructions/section-02.md

 Sneaker s3 = new Sneaker(arg1, ag2, arg3...);
 ```

-But the store is doing so well we will need to keep track of hundreds maybe thousands of sneaker.
+But the store is doing so well we will need to keep track of hundreds maybe thousands of sneakers.
 I could use an ArrayList to hold all of the sneakers I make.

 ```
 List<Sneaker> sneakerList = new ArrayList<Sneaker>();